Observability for heat equations with time-dependent analytic memory: Preliminaries

 \begin{theorem} Let $T>S\geq 0$.
 We suppose that $(Q,S,T)$ satisfies the MOC.
 Then, for some $C>0$,

 \end{theorem}

-We will prove Theorem \ref{thm-QST-by-yb-202110}, through the well--known three--step strategy for the observability of the wave equation (see, for instance, \cite{RauchTaylor,BLR92}).
-The proof requires several lemmas.
-The first one presents estimates about the analytic functions and MOC.
+We will prove Theorem \ref{thm-QST-by-yb-202110} through a modified three-step strategy that was originally designed for the observability of the wave equation (see, for instance, \cite{BLR92,RauchTaylor}).
+The proof requires several technical lemmas.
+The first one presents estimates about the analytic functions and the MOC.